Nordicwebteamvue/vsf-storyblok-sync/README.md

 ### Usage

-See the `theme` folder for a demo implementation.
+See the `/frontend/theme` folder for a demo implementation.

 Notable files:

-* `/theme/pages/Storyblok.vue` - this should be a target in our router file.
+* `pages/Storyblok.vue` - this should be a target in our router file.
-* `/theme/pages/storyblok/Render.vue` - the root component used to render the Storyblok content.
+* `pages/storyblok/Render.vue` - the root component used to render the Storyblok content.
 This is where you register components.
-* `/theme/pages/storyblok/Debug.vue` - fallback component that renders a text about missing components.
+* `pages/storyblok/Debug.vue` - fallback component that renders a text about missing components.
 Only renders in development mode.
-* `/router/index.js` - example usage of the Storyblok page in the router
+* `router/index.js` - example usage of the Storyblok page in the router

 ## Vue Storefront API